 - Five weeks of Weekly options for many securities (press release)

-- Until recently Weekly options were only made available 9 days before their expiration.
+- Initially Weekly options were only made available 9 days before their expiration.
 If you needed a later expiration date your only choices were monthly options with their 3rd Saturday of the month expiration, or in some cases quarterlies.
-In October the CBOE started making SPX options available with weekly expirations 5 weeks in advance.
-Evidently encouraged, they starting rolling out additional weekly expirations for additional indexes and stocks (e.g., SPY & AAPL).
+In 2013 the CBOE started making SPX options available with weekly expirations 5 weeks in advance.
+Evidently encouraged, they rolled out additional weekly expirations for additional indexes and stocks (e.g., SPY & AAPL).
 Overall I think the advantages of a more regular set of dates will outweigh the problems with spreading option volume across more option classes.

 - Friday afternoon expiration for most monthly options